AnonymouX47/termvisage/docs/source/installation.rst

 .. note::
-   Some terminal emulators support truecolor escape sequences but have a 256-color pallete.
+   Some terminal emulators support truecolor escape sequences but have a 256-color palette.
 This will limit color reproduction.